Chef Q&A: Sergio Juarez of Tortilla Republic

 Chef Sergio Juarez brings his expertise in Mexican flavors from his hometown of Tijuana in Baja California.
 He spent his teenage years in the kitchen and learned everything he knows about cooking from first-hand experience.
-His passion for Mexican cuisine and embracing California cuisine has helped him create modern dishes that satisfy your craving for traditional Mexican dishes.
+His passion for Mexican cuisine and embracing California cuisine has helped him create modern dishes that satisfy your craving for traditional Mexican fare.

 What is unique about the restaurant & the dishes you serve?